golioth/docs/docs/getting-started/3-device-examples/2-compile-example-code/2-zephyr-ncs/01-set-up-ncs.md

 for the cellular modem on the nRF9160, which is unavailable in the upstream Zephyr project.

-We will install the nRF Connect SDK in a directory in your home location separate from other Zephyr projects shown for Golioth (in a directory called `golioth-ncs-workspace`).
+This section will guide you through installing NCS and the Zephyr tree (including the Golioth SDK) in a directory called `golioth-ncs-workspace`.

 ### Install West